 Prices of Hotels during the Shoulder Season

 The prices of the hotels in the shoulder season are significantly lower during the shoulder season.
 For example, check the price of the Ilio Maris hotel on the 5th of June, compared to the 5th of July.
-In June the price for a room in this hotel is 168 euros per night and in July it is 268 euros.
+In June the price of a room in this hotel is 168 euros per night and in July it is 268 euros.
 Meaning that the same room is 60% more expensive in July, compared to June.
 Due to the lower hotel prices, combined with a lot of sunshine and decent crowds, the shoulder season is considered by a few visitors, the best time to visit Mykonos.

 Sea Temperature during the Shoulder Season

 September has the warmest sea temperatures in the shoulder season.
-You will enjoy swimming during September, as the sea is still warm from the high temperatures of August.
-In June the sea is colder than in September and in some years, it is too cold if you want to stay a long time inside the sea.
+You will enjoy swimming in September, as the sea is still warm from the high temperatures of August.
+In June the sea is colder than in September and in some years, it is too cold if you want to stay long time inside the sea.

 Partying during the Shoulder Season

 Partying is not at its best during June and September.
 There are some sporadic appearances of famous DJs but don’t expect the crazy party atmosphere of July and August.
 Bars on the island are still busy but not packed with people.